symbol-os/symbol-os-promo/README.md

 ## The Essence

-A small, humane, calm **workflow processing environment** where someone can think more clearly about multi-step plans and program things that matter to them.
+A small **workflow processing environment** where someone can think more clearly about multi-step plans and program things that matter to them.

 Not a product nor a platform.
 More like a **thought interface**.
 A modern day Lisp, Forth, or Metamath used to build up **reliable workflows**.